openstack/ansible-hardening/doc/source/getting-started.rst

      roles:
        - common
        - webserver
-       - openstack-ansible-security
+       - ansible-hardening

 Using with OpenStack-Ansible
 ----------------------------

-The openstack-ansible-security role is automatically enabled and applied in the Newton release of OpenStack-Ansible.
+The ansible-hardening role is automatically enabled and applied in the Newton release of OpenStack-Ansible.
 Set the following Ansible variable to enable the role in the Mitaka release of OpenStack-Ansible: